mapproxy/mapproxy/DEVELOPMENT.md

 Some incomplete notes about the structure of the software
 ---------------------------------------------------------

 A mapproxy app decides on the request-URL which handler it starts.
-There exist different handlers for WMS, WMTS.
+There exist different handlers (services) for WMS, WMTS.

 Incoming http requests are transformed into own request objects (for example `WMSRequest`).